We know the mental and emotional toll of the pandemic is starting to show- Natalie Greening

 Article originally published on the Nursing Times - https://www.nursingtimes.net/opinion/we-know-the-mental-and-emotional-toll-of-the-pandemic-is-starting-to-show-03-11-2020/

-See their other blogs on Nurse Lifeline:
+See their other publications on Nurse Lifeline below:

 Nurses launch new mental health charity to support peers - https://www.nursingtimes.net/news/charities/nurses-launch-new-mental-health-charity-to-support-peers-06-08-2020/